SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 Today the FDA's Vaccines and Related Biological Products Advisory Committee meets to review the Pfizer/BioNTech application for 3rd dose boosters of their COVID-19 vaccine.
 Opinion is divided, so there will be some arguing.
+I'm makin' popcorn.

 ## What's the Sitch?